-Timeframe And Steps To Clear To Close On Home Loans

 Many mortgage loan borrowers often ask what the Timeframe And Steps To Clear To Close On Home Loans.

-- Timeframe And Steps To Clear To Close On Home Loans should not take more than 30 days from the date borrowers have turned in their e-Disclosures and documents required to process loan for a home loan to close is the biggest question for first time home buyers
+- Timeframe And Steps To Clear To Close On Home Loans should not take more than 30 days from the date borrowers have turned in their e-Disclosures and documents required to process a loan

 What Are The Steps To Clear To Close And How Long Does It Take?

 A clear to close is when the mortgage underwriter signs off the mortgage loan application and deems it to prepare the closing docs and that it is ready to fund.

-- There are cases where it takes longer for a mortgage loan to close.
+- There are cases where it takes longer for a mortgage loan to close

 I will explain how the mortgage process works and what it takes for mortgage companies in Chicago and lenders like myself to close in 30 days or less.

 First Time Home Buyers

-- The first step is the mortgage application.
+- The first step is the mortgage application

-- Mortgage Applicants need to complete a 1003.
+- Mortgage Applicants need to complete 1003

-Information on 1003 is verified with tax returns, W2s, bank statements, credit reports and other mortgage documents that borrowers provide.
+Information on 1003 is verified with tax returns, W2s, bank statements, credit reports, and other mortgage documents that borrowers provide.

 Once mortgage applicants have completed their online mortgage application, the loan officer then pulls credit from the three credit reporting agencies.

-- The middle credit score is used.
+- The middle credit score is used

-- If there are more than one borrowers, than the middle credit score of the lowest credit score borrowers will be used.
+- If there are more than one borrowers than the middle credit score of the lowest credit score borrowers will be used

-- Loan Officers should review borrowers 2 years tax returns, 2 years W-2s, and 30 days paycheck stubs prior to issuing pre-approval.
+- Loan Officers should review borrowers 2 years tax returns, 2 years W-2s, and 30 days paycheck stubs prior to issuing pre-approval

 - With an AUS Automated Approval, a pre-approval letter should be issued

 All this can be done in less than a day.

 Mortgage Loan Approval Process Leading To CTC

-- The appraisal will be ordered by the mortgage loan processor.
+- The appraisal will be ordered by the mortgage loan processor

-- A good processor is to make sure the file is as complete as possible for the underwriter.
+- A good processor is to make sure the file is as complete as possible for the underwriter

-- After the loan has been processed, it is then submitted for underwriting where a mortgage underwriter is assigned to the file.
+- After the loan has been processed, it is then submitted for underwriting where a mortgage underwriter is assigned to the file

-- All of these tasks will be completed by the end of week one.
+- All of these tasks will be completed by the end of week one

 Week Two: A mortgage underwriter will be assigned to the mortgage loan application and will start underwriting the loan.

-- Underwriters are the people that issue clear to close.
+- Underwriters are the people that issue clear to close

 - Underwriters will go over the file with a fine tooth comb and make sure there are no discrepancies.

-- If the appraisal is done, the underwriter will review it.
+- If the appraisal is done, the underwriter will review it

-- If the appraisal is not done, the underwriter will condition on the conditional loan approval.
+- If the appraisal is not done, the underwriter will condition on the conditional loan approval

-- The appraiser should contact the seller’s agent and make an appointment to schedule the physical site appraisal by the end of week two.
+- The appraiser should contact the seller’s agent and make an appointment to schedule the physical site appraisal by the end of week two

 Week Three: On week three is when we should be getting the appraisal report.

 - If everything is cool with the appraisal, the underwriting department is at work again

-- If all conditions are met including the appraisal, the mortgage underwriter will issue a clear to close.
+- If all conditions are met including the appraisal, the mortgage underwriter will issue a clear to close

-Week Four: This is when we get a clear to close and the mortgage lender prepares all of your mortgage documents.
+Week Four: This is when we get clear to close and the mortgage lender prepares all of your mortgage documents.

-- The processor will contact the insurance agent to make sure that the new home is properly insured.
+- The processor will contact the insurance agent to make sure that the new home is properly insured

-Delays In Mortgage Loan Closings
+Steps To Clear To Close: Delays In Mortgage Loan Closings

 The above scenario is a typical 30-day mortgage loan application process which is much like all Chicago mortgage companies.

-- Delays often do happen in the mortgage process.
+- Delays often do happen in the mortgage process